ShanKR13/Mini-Project-2025/README.md

 Access the application at http://localhost:8000 and upload .wav files to generate music sheets.

-You can check through this in detail inside the 2nd Review Trainign codes under data-preprocessing-and-visualization.ipynb and amt-using-cr-gcn-f1-score-85-highest.ipynb for training details.
+You can check through this in detail inside the 2nd Review Training codes Folder under data-preprocessing-and-visualization.ipynb and amt-using-cr-gcn-f1-score-85-highest.ipynb for training details.

 Try It Yourself!:To experience real-time transcription, navigate to the Try_it_Yourself folder and open the AMT_using_CR_GCN_Final_Real_Time.ipynb notebook in Google Colab: